Dingo: Reproduction

 Dingoes breed once annually, depending on the estrous cycle of the females, which according to most sources, only come in heat once per year.
 Dingo females can come in heat twice per year, but can only be pregnant once a year, with the second time only seeming to be pregnant.

 Males are virile throughout the year in most regions, but have a lower sperm production during the summer in most cases.
 During studies on dingoes from the Eastern Highlands and Central Australia in captivity, no specific breeding cycle could be observed.
 All were potent throughout the year.
 The breeding was only regulated by the heat of the females.
 A rise in testosterone was observed in the males during the breeding season, but this was attributed to the heat of the females and copulation.
 In contrast to the captive dingoes, captured dingo males from Central Australia did show evidence of a male breeding cycle.
-Those dingoes showed no interest in females in heat (this time other domestic dogs) outside of the mating season (January to July) and did not breed with them.
+Those dingoes showed no interest in females in heat (this time other domestic dogs) outside the mating season (January to July) and did not breed with them.

 The mating season usually occurs in Australia between March and May (according to other sources between April and June).
 During this time, dingoes may actively defend their territories using vocalisations, dominance behaviour, growling, and barking.

 Most females in the wild start breeding at the age of 2 years.
 Within packs, the alpha female tends to go into heat before subordinates and actively suppresses mating attempts by other females.
 Males become sexually mature between the ages of 1 and 3 years.
 The precise start of breeding varies depending on age, social status, geographic range, and seasonal conditions.
 Among dingoes in captivity, the pre-estrus was observed to last 10–12 days.
 However, the pre-estrus may last as long as 60 days in the wild.